jondawes/DelphixDevOpsDemo/README.md

-# SugarCRM / MSSQL based DevOps Demo
+# MSSQL or Oracle based DevOps Demo

 Deploy, refresh and delete an MSSQL instance based on github actions.
 Used the standard Delphix Cloudshare lab environment to support a DevOps focussed demo.

 # Pre-Reqs

-## Create a New Reposiroty
+## Create a New Repository
 - Click the green "Use this template" button at the top of this page and select "Create a new repository"
 - Name the new repo whatever you would like in your own GitHub account
 - Set to private unless you want to share it, the repo doesn't need to be public to work